-Net exports is defined as the amount by which the total exports of a country surpasses its total imports.
+Net export is the amount by which the total value of exports of a country surpasses or exceeds its total value of imports.

-Net exports is an important component of the calculation of Gross domestic product of an economy.
-If the total exports have a value that is less than the total value of goods and services that is imported, it will be considered as a positive value of net exports.
+Net export is an important component of the calculation of the gross domestic product of an economy.
+If the total exports have a value that is less than the total value of goods and services imported, then it is considered as a positive value of net exports.

-A country that receives trade surplus shows it receives more money from other countries.
-In contrast, a trade deficit economy will be spending more money in the foreign market.
+A country that receives the trade surplus shows that it gets more money from other countries.
+In contrast, the trade deficit economy spends more money in the foreign market.

 The net export formula can be represented as follows:

-Value of exports is the money that is earned by a country from foreign countries towards providing goods and services.
+The value of exports is the money earned by a country from foreign countries by providing goods and services.

-Value of imports is the money that is spent by a country towards availing goods and services from other countries.
+The value of imports is the money spent by a country by availing goods and services from other countries.

-Net export serves as an indicator of the economic growth of a country as having a high net export amount will contribute to the GDP of the nation and also makes the country an attractive destination for conducting business.
+Net export serves as an indicator of the economic growth of a country.
+A high net export amount contributes to the GDP of the nation and also makes the country an attractive destination for conducting business.

-This completes the topic on the Net exports formula, which is a very important concept for calculating the value of net exports which is a part of determining the GDP of a nation.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This completes the topic on the net export formula, which is a very important concept for calculating the value of net exports.
+It is a part of determining the GDP of a nation.
+To read more about such interesting concepts on economics for class 12, stay tuned to BYJU’S.